Header image courtesy of EvergreenPlanet (via Shutterstock)

 Fun fact: One of the traditional foods of this festive period is kralan (ក្រឡាន), which is a cake consisting of steamed rice, beans or peas, grated coconut, and coconut milk.
 It is stuffed into a bamboo stick and roasted.

 Losar, the Tibetan New Year, is divided into two main periods—wrapping up the old year and welcoming the new year.
-The two days preceding New Years Day is referred to as Nyishu-gu, during which families will make Gu-thug.
-12 special dough balls are made with different symbolic items stuffed in, each item representing a positive or negative human trait.
+The two days preceding New Year’s Day are referred to as Nyishu-gu, during which families will make Gu-thug.
+12 special dough balls are made with different symbolic items stuffed in them, each item representing a positive or negative human trait.
 The dough balls are then cooked into a pot of porridge or noodles.

 There is variation in how long different Tibetan regions celebrate Losar, but all celebrations treat the first three days as the most crucial and important time.
 On the first day, Lama-Losar, Tibetans visit monasteries to pay respect to lamas and in return, receive blessings for the following year.
 This day is traditionally reserved for family time.
 The next day, Gyalpo-Losar, is for official public celebrations and festivities.
 And on the final day, Chokyong-Losar, is dedicated to honouring guardian deities and spirits with the hoisting of prayer flags, as “chokyong” literally translates to “guardian deities.”

 Tibetans are careful in their arrangements of chod-shom, or holy altars.
-These altars are seen as the Tibetan way of demonstrating gratitude and to ask for blessings for the new year.
-The centerpiece is Derkha, which is a pile of Khases (Tibetan fried cookies) on top of Bongbu-achok, a dough fried in hot boiling oil.
-There are different ways of arranging Derkha, but official public ones are alway arranged with the mouth facing downwards, whereas private ones are face up.
+These altars are seen as the Tibetan way of demonstrating gratitude and asking for blessings for the new year.
+The centrepiece is Derkha, which is a pile of Khases (Tibetan fried cookies) on top of Bongbu-achok, a dough fried in hot boiling oil.
+There are different ways of arranging Derkha, but official public ones are always arranged with the mouth facing downwards, whereas private ones are face up.
 Families will put snacks and delicacies into the upward-facing mouth.
-This difference is largely attributed to the idea that public officials should listen to public thoughts and opinions and a downward facing Derhka reflects that the sense of humility.
+This difference is largely attributed to the idea that public officials should listen to public thoughts and opinions and a downward-facing Derhka reflects that sense of humility.